saikiranambati942/loanprocess-rest-service/README.md

  "date": "2020-02-20"
 }
 ```
-To fetch remaining balance on a particular date, trigger the "/getbalance"  endpoint with the below request format:
+To fetch remaining balance on a particular date, trigger the GET "/balance/{date}"  endpoint with the below request format:

 ```

-{
-     "date": string (YYYY-MM-DD format)
-}
+    /balance/{date}

    ```

 For example

 ```

-{
- "date": "2020-02-27"
-}
+ /balance/{2020-02-27}

 ```

 #### Please note: